• Skip to primary navigation

 roasted turkey bones and veggies for turkey broth

 2. Quarter two large onions, leaving the skin on.
-Wash and cut the celery into 3-inch lengths.
-Wash, peel, and cut the carrots into 2-3 inch lengths.
-Roast in the oven for 20 minutes.
+Wash and cut the celery and peeled carrots into 3-inch lengths.
+Roast in the oven for 20 minutes. (image 2)

 deglazed pan with crock pot

-3. Put the metal roasting pan on top of a stovetop element that is set to medium-high heat.
+1. Put the metal roasting pan on top of a stovetop element that is set to medium-high heat.
 Pour 1 ½ to 2 cups of white cooking wine into the pan, then scrape the bottom to release the browned bits.
-Reduce the liquid to half of its volume.
+Reduce the liquid to half of its volume. (image 3)

-4. Remove the vegetables from the roasting pan and place them on top of the bones in the large crockpot.
+2. Remove the vegetables from the roasting pan and place them on top of the bones in the large crockpot. (image 4)

 pouring wine into crockpot and cooking the broth

-5. Pour the deglazed wine over the roasted vegetables and roasted bones that are in the large crockpot.
+1. Pour the deglazed wine over the roasted vegetables and roasted bones that are in the large crockpot. (image 5)

 straining the broth and pouring into glass bottles